 One typically separates two versions of this notion (the so-called symmetric and non-symmetric operads) depending on whether we allow and do not allow to permute the inputs of operations.
 The permutations of inputs define the action of symmetric groups on operations and compositions, hence, the direct computations becomes much harder in the symmetric case.
 On the other hand, the symmetric operads are much more important for applications.
 The general theory of non-symmetric operads is similar but more transparent, since one needs not take care of the symmetric group action.

-Given a discrete set $\Upsilon = \cup_{n\geq 1} \Upsilon_n$ of (abstract) multilinear operations, where $ \Upsilon_n$ consists of the $n$-ary operations, one can define the {\em free} operad $\F = \F(\Upsilon) = \OP_{n\geq 1} {\F}_n$ generated by $\Upsilon$.
-Here ${\F}_n$ is the vector space spanned by all $n$-ary operations which are {\em compositions} of the elements of $\Upsilon$ with each other (and the first component ${\F}_1$ is assumed to be spanned by the identity operation which, formally, does not belong to $\Upsilon$).
+Given a discrete set $\Upsilon = \cup_{n\geq 1} \Upsilon_n$ of (abstract) multilinear operations, where $ \Upsilon_n$ consists of the $n$-ary operations, one can define the {\em free} operad $\F = \F(\Upsilon) = \cup_{n\geq 1} {\F}(n)$ generated by $\Upsilon$.
+Here ${\F}(n)$ is the vector space spanned by all $n$-ary operations which are {\em compositions} of the elements of $\Upsilon$ with each other.
+The composition of the empty set of operations is assumed to be a unary identity operation $Id\in\F(1)$.
 Note that in the symmetric case a `composition' may permute the inputs, so that the set of $n$-ary generators $\Upsilon_n$ should span a representation of the symmetric group.
-To separate the non-symmetric and symmetric cases, we will denote the corresponding free operads by $\F(\Upsilon)$ and $\f(\Upsilon)$, using script and calligraphic fonts.
+To help the reader to separate the non-symmetric and symmetric cases, we will usually denote the corresponding free operads by $\F(\Upsilon)$ and $\f(\Upsilon)$, using script and calligraphic fonts respectively.

 Each operad can be defined in terms of generators and relations.
 Therefore, each operad may be considered as a quotient of a free operad.
 That is why we first describe linear bases in the free operads (referred to as {\em monomial bases}) which are compatible with compositions of operations.
-The difference between the symmetric and the non-symmetric cases is large already on this level.
-Namely, the definition of monomial basis for non-symmetric operads is natural whereas to define monomials for symmetric operads we need an additional structure of shuffle operads introduced in~\cite{dk}.
-We hope that the definitions and combinatorics of non-symmetric and shuffle monomials will be clear from the forthcoming subsections.
+The difference between the symmetric and the non-symmetric cases is essential already on this level.
+Namely, the definition of monomial basis for non-symmetric operads is natural whereas to define monomials for symmetric operads we need an additional structure of shuffle operad introduced in~\cite{dk}.
+We discuss the definitions and combinatorics of non-symmetric and shuffle monomials in the forthcoming subsections.